 For example, if one files an application in Germany on May 5th, 2016 (the priority date) for the trademark “iGERENT”, and then files an application for the same trademark in Spain on September 16th, the application in Spain will be considered, for examination purposes, as having been filed on May 5th.
 It means that if an application for an identical or similar trademark to “iGERENT” has been filed in Spain between May 5th and September 16th, the application for “iGERENT” will have priority over it, as it were, and will be able to register as long as there are no other obstacles to its registration.

 The priority claim does not have any other effects apart from changing the effective filing date of an application to that of the “priority date”.
-The successful registration of the initial application will have no guarantee in any way the success of the subsequent trademark application.
-Furthermore, even if the initial application is rejected, the application which claims priority may still be accepted, although in this case the initial (actual) filing date might be reestablished.
+The successful registration of the initial application will in no way guarantee the success of the subsequent trademark application.
+Furthermore, even if the initial application is rejected, the application which claims priority may still be accepted.

 Should I claim priority for my trademark application?